MATLAB-Community-Toolboxes-at-INCF/openneuro-matlab/README.md

-# BIDS Toolbox
+# OpenNEURO with MATLAB
-A MATLAB® toolbox for accessing and using datasets following the BIDS specification
+A MATLAB® toolbox for accessing remote datasets stored on [OpenNEURO](https://openneuro.org/search).